Applications: Applications for 2019 are not yet open.

 When are the recipients of the National Medal announced?

-The recipients of the National Medals are usually announced in the spring on the IMLS website and through a press release.
+The recipients of the National Medals will be announced in late April on the IMLS website and through a press release.
+Visit the National Medals page to learn more about the annual celebration of the National Medal recipients.

 Who is eligible for a National Medal nomination?